smartiel/lazy_synthesis_benchmarks/README.md

 - suffix `_init`: the initial circuit
 - suffix `_swap`: after compilation using the first method of the paper (SWAP insertion)
 - suffix `_linear`: after compilation using the second method of the paper (GL(n, F2) method)
-- suffix `_clifford`: after compilation using the thirf method of the paper (Clifford method)
+- suffix `_clifford`: after compilation using the third method of the paper (Clifford method)
 - suffix `_clifford1`: after compilation using the third method of the paper with reordering (Clifford\star method)
 - suffix `_clifford2`: after compilation using the third method of the paper with merging (Clifford\dagger method)
 - suffix `_clifford3`: after compilation using the third method of the paper with reordering and merging (Clifford\star\dagger method)